-Grammar
+D) Grammar

 Grammar progression across the year groups is mapped out in the Whole School Writing Progression Map, which teachers are encouraged to use as a working document to inform their planning.
 The teaching of grammar rules is applied to the context of the lesson, often as a grammar game starter, and uses the texts learnt in English writing and reading.
 Children complete an NFER grammar test termly, from which GAP analyses are made to identify elements that need revisiting.
-By years 5 and 6, grammar sessions take on the focus of the requirements for SAT grammar papers.
+In KS2, children undertake a five-question grammar quiz each week to build stamina and highlight areas of weakness for further revisitation.
 Stand-alone grammar lessons are taught if required, particular in the Y6 Pentecost term, to better equip the children for the requirements of the SAT grammar paper.

-D) Handwriting
+E) Handwriting